What is Rehypothecation?

 Consequences of Rehypothecation – Default

-The worst thing that could happen in this cycle would be for the intermediary party i.e., the financial institution to default.
+The worst thing that could happen in this cycle would be for the intermediary party, i.e., the financial institution, to default.
 The third-party lender would take over the assets that originally belonged to the first borrower.
-Therefore, the borrower could log into his account one day to only find it has been wiped out.
-An honest borrower with all intentions of paying back the loan in time could find his very valuable asset gone.
-And all this, only because his creditor, decided to borrow money by pledging his asset.
+Therefore, the borrower could log into his account one day only to find it had been wiped out.
+An honest borrower with all intentions to pay back the loan in time could find his valuable asset gone.
+And all this only because his creditor decided to borrow money by pledging his asset.
 Sadly, this whole arrangement is very much legal.
-The borrower, who are ordinary, hardworking people like you and me will have to rely on the mercy of the judiciary court to recover the funds lost.
-Not to mention, this would be a ride in itself involving a lot of time and money.
+The borrower, who are ordinary, hardworking people like you and me, will have to rely on the mercy of the judiciary court to recover the funds lost.
+Not to mention, this would be a ride in itself, involving a lot of time and money.

 How to Prepare Against Rehypothecation?